Orange is the New Black

 Nothing But Lies

 When this web site first saw the light of day during the fall of 2006, it came quite natural to me having the copyright text at the bottom of every page mirror that of my lecture notes.
-However, this also created a factual fallacy, making it seem that the website itself was a couple of years older than actual was the case.
+However, this also created a factual fallacy, making it seem that the web site itself was several years older than actual was the case.

 As hoc anno 2026 marks the true 20th anniversary of Mednotes.net in its present form, I've finally gotten around to correcting this wrong.